benjamin658/docker-redis-ex/README.md

 # docker-redis-ex

-Enable the redis keyspace notifications with Ex.
+The docker redis, enabling the redis keyspace notifications with Ex.

 ## Why need this